-According to the Director, two patients committed suicide in the past 5 years, during which 7029 people have been hospitalized.
-The last suicide occurred in the summer of 2010, by hanging.
+According to the Director, two patients committed suicide in the past 5 years, during which 7029 people have been hospitalized.37 The last suicide occurred in the summer of 2010, by hanging.
 Suicide was committed by a patient placed at the FPU.
 According to the security service members, at the time of this suicide the security service was not yet engaged and there was only one nurse working in the night shift at the time of suicide.
 After that event, security service has been engaged to work both day and night shifts.

 Annually, 7-8 natural deaths occur at the Hospital, usually due to chronic illnesses.
-Autopsies are not performed in all death cases in the Hospital, in accordance with Montenegrin legislation47 (more detail in Appendix, recommendation 25).
+Autopsies are not performed in all natural death cases in the Hospital, which is 38 in accordance with Montenegrin legislation39.